 - Develop a Strategy.
 Plan a realistic course of action based on solid preparation and a review of all resources, including your own strengths and weaknesses as a candidate.
 How serious are you about this position over another?
 Review past experiences (jobs, internships, class projects, etc.) to determine where you're strongest and where you could improve.
 Knowing such details about yourself can help you leverage these abilities for a more fulfilling negotiation outcome.
 Have other offers with pending deadlines?
 Time your negotiations accordingly, and don't wait until the last minute.
 And remember, only negoitate if you are seriously considering the offer.

 - Contact the Organization.
 Identify who is best to negotiate with -- Human Resources?
-Your interviewer?
+The hiring manager?
 Once you know, call the employer to present your items to be negotiated--be enthusiastic and reassure them of your interest in the position.

 - Receive a Response to Your Offer.
 The employer will inform you what requests they can and can't fulfill.
 Remember, the worst thing they can say is "No".